Nevada voter registration guide

 Nevada voter registration deadlines

-- In-person: 28 days before Election Day
+- Register to vote (online): 5 days before Election Day

 Nevada voter registration rules